 On yer bike!
-Ride in style as The Tweed Run returns to London
+Ride in style as The Tweed Run returns to London for 2015

 There’s many high-profile cycling events in the capital like the Tour de Britain and RideLondon.
 But let’s face it, the Lycra cycling costumes aren’t the most stylish of ensembles.
 Well, for those looking for a cycle ride with a difference, April sees the return of The Tweed Run.